 Am I able to receive financial aid information before I submit my application?
 Unfortunately, no. In order to start the application process, you must first pay the $100 application fee, complete the Enrollment Agreement on our web portal, complete your FAFSA, and request the results to be sent to The Creative Circus.
-Once we have received all of the above information, you will be able to make an appointment with our Financial Services Director, Myla Wilson, to review your Federal Award Letter.
+Once we have received all of the above information, you will be able to make an appointment with our Financial Services Director, Candice Smith, to review your Federal Award Letter.

 What’s the difference between Graphic Design and Art Direction?
 Art Direction and Design have a lot of overlap, both here at The Circus and within the industry.
-Art Directors work very collaboratively in creating advertising campaigns.
+Art Directors work very collaboratively with Copywriters in creating advertising campaigns.
 Designers, often working independently, can work on a variety of different media and are often creating more tangible, textural, and 3-dimensional pieces.
-Design Department Head Ron Moore has often said that designers present whereas Art Directors persuade.
-To help get a better sense of which program is right for you, schedule a meeting with one of our Admissions Representatives.
-The first quarter of both programs is identical.
-This allows for a seamless transition from one program into the other if you and The Circus faculty determine that the other program might be a better fit after completing the first quarter’s coursework.
+Design Department Head Chris Silich has often said that designers present whereas Art Directors persuade.
+To help get a better sense of which program is right for you, schedule a meeting with one of our academic advisors.
+The two programs share a lot of classes in the early quarters which allows for a seamless transition from one program into the other if you and The Circus faculty determine that the other program might be a better fit.

 What if I change my mind and want to switch from one program to another?
 Is this possible?
 This is fairly common.
 Depending on your current program, it is usually possible to switch however, it’s best if this is done as early as possible, preferably before third quarter.